defi-wonderland/ZKchainHub-backend/README.md

-# zkChainHub
+# ZKchainHub

 ## Description

-The zkChainHub project for zkSync involves the creation of a comprehensive data management system.
-This project is designed to provide key insights into the zkSync network, making it an invaluable tool for users and developers.
+The ZKchainHub project designed to provide key insights into the ZK ecosystems, making it an invaluable tool for users and developers.

 ## Packages

--   `@zkchainhub/serverless`: Includes all serverless functions from the repository.
+-   `@zkchainhub/metrics`: <add description>.

 ## Dev Environment